K-PaaS/application-platform-guide-eng/user_guide/development_platform/nodejs_api_service_metering.md

 -   Other

 		// Setting Information for the App Service
-		// Set name of the PORT, HOST and etc. var conf = function conf() {
+		// Set the name of the PORT, HOST, etc. var conf = function conf() {
 		  process.env.PORT = commander.port || process.env.PORT || 9602;
 		};

-		// Create Command line Interface
+		// Create Command-line Interface
 		// can execute the start and stop scripts described in the package.
 		// Start App: npm start
 		// Stop App: npm stop